Meteor-Community-Packages/meteor-autocomplete/README.md

 </template>
 ```

-Define a helper for the first argument like the following:
+Define a helper for the first argument, like the following example:

 ```javascript
 Template.foo.settings = function() {